 A former machinist from Newtownabbey has turned his hobby refurbishing old alloy wheels and bicycle frames into a shot blasting and powder coating business with the support of the Go For It Programme through his local council Antrim and Newtownabbey Borough Council.

 Car and motorcycle enthusiast Chris Reid (26) launched Powdertek NI in January after spotting a gap in the local market for a professional shot blasting and powder coating facility in Belfast.

-The purpose-built premises in Dargan Crescent specialises in powder coating and shot blasting services for the automotive industry, as well household items such as gates, fences, railings and garden furniture.
+The purpose-built premises in Dargan Crescent specialises in powder coating and shot blasting services for the automotive industry, as well as household items such as gates, fences, railings, and garden furniture.

 Since 2012 Chris had been powder coating old alloy wheels and motorcycle frames using a hand-built powder cure oven and spray booth as a hobby in his spare time.